 There were couple of sightseeing areas and monasteries for one to see in Gangtok but the whole sightseeing thing after a day in Gangtok did not appeal to me.
 Yes, the cafes and food were brilliant and very affordable but I realised, let me chuck this and visit North Sikkim which I have heard great things about.
 The time for the moment of truth came: No permit, No go basically.

-My bitter morning episode started at the tourist office, and fast forward few hours later after moaning about the trials and tribulations of travelling solo, they solved my issue.
-Let's just say that broken hindi, an Indian looking girl who tried her very best to blend in worked it's magic.
+My bitter morning episode started at the tourist office, and fast forward few hours later after moaning about the trials and tribulations of travelling solo in India, they solved my issue.
+Let's just say that broken hindi, an Indian looking female who tried her very best to blend in worked it's magic.

 For two-days, my trip to North Sikkim was sealed.
 A great deal of Rs 1,200 rupees (including food, hotel and transportation was covered!)
 That's only 71 ringgit.
 Did I mention that I get two beds and 5 blankets to myself once again in this beautiful cottage?
 I am telling you, travelling solo has it's perks.